-- 1. Discover and use legal and economic related contextual materials from a variety of sources; - 2.
-Evaluate legal and/or economic and contextual material both individually and as part of a team; - 3.
-Construct and present both orally and in writing defensible arguments and critical judgment.
+- 1. Discover and use legal and/or political and contextual materials from a variety of sources; and - 2.
+Evaluate legal and/or political and contextual material both individually and as part of a team; - 3.
+Construct and present (orally and in writing) defensible arguments and critical judgment.